jcbhmr/hello-world-rust-wasm-component-lib/README.md

 ℹ You'll need [`wasm-tools`] installed which you can get via `cargo install wasm-tools`.

+The `wasi_snapshot_preview1.reactor.wasm` is the adapter module to shim the component API over top of the existing WASI API.
+Keep it updated from [bytecodealliance/wasmtime releases].
+Since this is a library we want the "reactor" version.

 <!-- prettier-ignore -->
 ✅ JavaScript: [jcbhmr/hello-world-rust-wasm-component/hello-world-rust-wasm-component.js](https://github.com/jcbhmr/hello-world-rust-wasm-component/tree/main/hello-world-rust-wasm-component.js) \
 ❌ Python \